danitso/terraform-module-clouddk-kubernetes-cluster/README.md

 ## api_ca_certificate
 The CA certificate for the Kubernetes API.

-## api_private_endpoint
+## api_private_endpoints
-The private endpoint for the Kubernetes API.
+The private endpoints for the Kubernetes API.

-## api_public_endpoint
+## api_public_endpoints
-The public endpoint for the Kubernetes API.
+The public endpoints for the Kubernetes API.

 ## config_file
 The absolute path to the Kubernetes configuration file for use with `kubectl`.